Syanx24/Python-assignments_3rd-sem.cse/README.md

 # Python Lab Assignments (mckvie 3rd sem CSE)
 This repository contains basic Python programs completed as part of my college lab assignments.
 This repository contains a collection of beginner-friendly Python programs that demonstrate fundamental concepts of the Python programming language.

-: Table of Contents :
+: Table of Contents :\n
 Assignment 01 : Introduction to python Program and concept of Data Types Assignment 02 : Concept of Variables and Operators Assignment 03 : Concept of Operators and Conditional Statement